Wednesday, 18 December 2024

 Google discontinued Chromecast and launched Google TV Streamer with upgrades on September 24 for US$99.99.

-has announced that it will no longer produce its Chromecast devices.
+Google has announced that it will no longer produce its Chromecast devices.
 In a post on Tuesday, Google revealed its decision to “end production of Chromecast” after more than a decade of offering the streaming dongles to consumers.

 However, Chromecast devices will still be available for purchase “while supplies last.”
-Google has assured users that it will continue to provide software and updates to its newer devices, though it did not specify which models would receive these updates.
+Google has assured users that it will continue to provide and security updates to its newer devices, though it did not specify which models would receive these updates.
 The latest addition to the Chromecast family was the Chromecast with Google TV, released in 2022.

 Evolution of technology

 Google highlighted the significant technological advancements since the original Chromecast launched in 2013.
-The company noted its substantial investment in integrating Google Cast technology into millions of TV devices, including Android TV.
+The company noted its substantial in integrating Google Cast technology into millions of TV devices, including Android TV.
 “We are taking the next step in evolving how streaming TV devices can add even more capabilities to your smart TV, built on top of the same Chromecast technology,” Google stated.

 Introducing the Google TV Streamer